derrell/proxy-tests/README.md

 # John's requested new Property features currently implemented
 - [x] native properties
 - [x] properties are first-class objects
+  Additionally, there is now a qx.core.PropertyDescriptorRegistry class wich is automatically instantiated by qx.Class.define when a class is defined.
+It stores the definition of each property as well as each of the properties' functions.
+Retrieving a property's property descriptor binds the functions to the object on which the retrieval was made, so that they can be used from the retrieved property descriptor to get information about, or alter, that object's property.
 - [x] readonly properties. `init` and `initFunction`, and therefore the`initProperty()` methods, intentionally ignore `readonly` so that the property's value can be set.
 This is true even if manually